Advocacy Resources and Reports

 ACT Now Advocacy Days

-This year, ACT Now will be hosting three in-person advocacy days in Springfield.
+Last year, ACT Now hosted three in-person advocacy days in Springfield.

 - General Advocacy Day – March 19th, 2025